Mehrbodzrf/HW2-AI-810603105/README.md

 ## 📌 Notes

-- This project was completed as part of the AI course at [Your University Name]
+- This project was completed as part of the AI course at [University of Tehran]
 - For more details, please refer to the final report included in this repository.